Profile picture for user Amber Sweat

 Biography

-I’m in the seventh (and final) year of the PhD with a designated emphasis in Film and Media and certificates in Global Urban Humanities; Teaching, Learning, and Higher Education; Universal Design for Learning (UDL).
+I’m in the final year of the PhD with a designated emphasis in Film and Media and certificates in Global Urban Humanities; Teaching, Learning, and Higher Education; Universal Design for Learning (UDL).
 I am also an adjunct faculty member at Fisk University in Nashville, Tennessee.

-I received my MA from Berkeley in 2020 and come to California by way of an Honors BA at UT Austin as well as a research internship at l'Université de Paris (Sorbonne-IV), Centre Roland Mousnier.
+I received my MA from Berkeley in 2020 and come to California by way of an Honors BA in French and History at UT Austin.
+Before Berkeley, I also held a research internship at l'Université de Paris (Sorbonne-IV), Centre Roland Mousnier.
 I was in the 2017-2018 cohort for the Teaching Assistant Program in France (aka TAPIF) in Aubervilliers, France.
-Currently, I am a Chancellor's Fellow and Gérard Fellow, and I was happy to recieve honorable mention from the Ford Foundation in 2023.
+I am a Chancellor's Fellow and former Gérard Fellow, and I was happy to recieve honorable mention from the Ford Foundation in 2023.
 I was a research assistant for the Universal Design Working Group in 2023, and I also undertook funded research with the Center for Race and Gender.
 I hold former affiliations with the Berkeley Transformative Justice Group and the Mellon-Berkeley Law and Humanities Symposium.

 More than anything, I'm a very proud first-generation student of Black/Pinay ancestry.
-I was raised and heat-tested in Texas, and I split my time between California, France, and the Netherlands.
-I have a penchant for coffee shops, biking, and distance running, and I patiently await the tell-all memoirs of children who were born into social media fame.
+I was raised and heat-tested in Texas.
+I have a penchant for coffee shops, cycling, and distance running, and I patiently await the tell-all memoirs of children who were born into social media fame.

-You can also find me at ambersweat.com (domain has been finicky as of October 2024, but we're fixing it!)
+You can also find me at ambersweat.com.
 Furthermore, my GoogleScholar is here.

 Selected Publications